 “In Confirmation the soul of a baptized Christian is imprinted with a permanent seal that can be received only once and marks this individual forever as a Christian.
 The gift of the Holy Spirit is the strength from above in which this individual puts the the grace of his baptism into practice through his life and acts as a ‘witness’ for Christ.” -YouCat 205

 Receiving the Sacrament of Confirmation means being sent on a mission by the Church for Christ.
 We see examples of sending for mission throughout the scriptures.
-For example, Moses encountered God in the form of a burning bush (Exodus 3), and in spite of his protestations, God tasked him with a mission to serve others.
-Also, the prophet Samuel was sent to anoint David as the future King of Israel (1 Samuel 13), and in the Acts of the Apostles, Peter and John went from place to place confirming new Christians by laying hands upon those who had only previously been Baptized (Acts 8).
-In a similar manner,the Bishop (or a priest delegated by the Bishop) who celebrates Confirmation comes to lay hands on new Christians, praying that they would receive the gifts of the Holy Spirit.
-He then anoints them with oil that they would be strengthened for the mission God is calling each of us to.
+Moses encountered God in the form of a burning bush (Exodus 3), and God tasked him with a mission to serve others.
+The prophet Samuel was sent to anoint David as the future King of Israel (1 Samuel 13).
+In the Acts of the Apostles, Peter and John confirmed new Christians by laying hands upon those who had only previously been Baptized (Acts 8).
+In a similar manner, the bishop (or a priest delegated by the bishop) lays hands on us, praying that we would receive the gifts of the Holy Spirit.
+He then anoints us with oil so that we would be strengthened for whatever mission God will call us to.

 Eucharist

 While we speak here of “obligations” of Catholics – attending Mass and fasting – remember that with the Eucharist, as with Baptism and Confirmation, are about the renewal of our ‘yes’ to Christ.
-We do so publically and in the heart of the body of Christ, knowing that He meets us there and offers us His very self.
-It’s no different than it is for a married couple who are devoted to one another: one need not speak of the obligation to love, serve, and be faithful to one another… it comes naturally.
-As we come to know and love Christ, our hunger for Him will recognize that the Eucharist is the place par excellence that we can meet Him over and over again, in the natural rhyhtm (heartbeat) of our Christian lives.
+We do so publicly and in the heart of the body of Christ, knowing that He meets us there and offers us His very self.
+This is meant to be like married couple who are devoted to one another.
+You don’t need to tell them about their obligations to love, serve, and be faithful to one another… it comes naturally.
+As we come to know and love Christ, our hunger for Him will recognize that the Eucharist is the place par excellence that we can meet Him repeatedly, in the natural rhythm (heartbeat) of our Christian lives.